Introduction

 Why does the body need nutrients?

-Nutrients help regulate blood pressure and hormones.
+Regulating blood pressure and hormones

 Calcium